Red wine

-Red wine is a type of wine made from dark-colored grape varieties.
+Red wine is a type of wine made from dark-colored grape varieties - (red grapes.)
 The color of the wine can range from intense violet, typical of young wines, through to brick red for mature wines and brown for older red wines.
 The juice from most purple grapes is greenish-white, the red color coming from anthocyan pigments present in the skin of the grape.
 Much of the red wine production process involves extraction of color and flavor components from the grape skin.

 Varieties

 The top 20 red grape varieties by acreage (listed alphabetically) are: